 The provider/agency has not rendered services in a manner satisfactory to the beneficiary.

-Support coordinators will provide beneficiaries with their choice of providers and help arrange and coordinate all the services on the Plan of Care (POC).
+Support coordinators will provide beneficiaries with the provider FOC list(s)and help arrange and coordinate all of the services on the plan of care (POC).

-The Office of Aging and Adult Services (OAAS), or its designee will provide beneficiaries with their choice of support coordination agencies.
+The OAAS, or its designee will provide beneficiaries with their choice of support coordination agencies.

 Adequacy of Care

-All beneficiaries in home and community-based services waiver programs have the right to choose and receive the services necessary to support them to live in a community setting.
+All beneficiaries in HCBS waiver programs have the right to choose and receive the services necessary to support them to live in a community setting.
 Beneficiaries have the right to choose how, where, and with whom they live.
-Services are arranged and coordinated through support coordination and approved by the OAAS regional office or its designee.
-Administrative limits are placed on some services according to the waiver that is authorized by the Center for Medicare and Medicaid Services (CMS).
+Services are arranged and coordinated through support coordination services and approved by the OAAS regional office (OAAS RO) or its designee.
+If beneficiaries request a service and the support coordinator does not include that service in the POC, beneficiaries must contact the OAAS RO.
+Administrative limits are placed on some services according to the waiver document that is authorized and approved by the Center for Medicare and Medicaid Services (CMS).

-Beneficiaries have the responsibility to request only those services they need and not request excess services, or services for the convenience of employees, providers or support coordinators.
+Beneficiaries have the responsibility to request only those services that they need and not request excess services, or services for the convenience of employees, providers or support coordinators.
 Units of service are not “saved up”.
 The services are certified as medically necessary for the beneficiary to be able to stay in the community and are revised on the POC as each beneficiary’s needs change.
 The support coordinator must be informed any time there is a change in the beneficiary’s health, medication, physical conditions, and/or living situation.

 Participation in Care

-Each beneficiary shall participate in the assessment and person-centered planning meetings and any other meeting involving decisions about services and supports to be provided as part of the waiver process.
+Each beneficiary shall participate in the assessment and person-centered planning meetings and any other meetings involving decisions about services and supports to be provided as part of the waiver process.
 Each beneficiary may choose whether or not providers attend assessment and planning meetings.
 Person-centered planning will be utilized in developing all services and supports to meet the beneficiary’s needs.
 By taking an active part in planning their services, the beneficiary is better able to utilize the available supports and services.
 The beneficiary is expected to participate in the planning process to the best of the beneficiary’s ability so that services can be delivered according to the approved person-centered POC.
 The beneficiary shall report any service need change to their support coordinator and service provider(s).

 Changes in the amount of services must be requested by the beneficiary and submitted to the support coordinator as soon as the need is identified.
 The support coordinator will prepare and submit the POC revision in accordance with the required timelines.
 Providers may not initiate a request for change/adjustment of service(s), or modifications to the POC, without the participation and consent of the beneficiary.
-These changes must be approved by the OAAS regional office or its designee.
+OAAS RO or its designee must approve these changes.

 Voluntary Participation

-Beneficiaries have the right to
+Beneficiaries have the right to:

-refuse services, to be
+Request services under the CCW program;

+Refuse services;

-informed of the alternative services available to them, and to k
+Be informed of the alternative services available to them; and

-now the consequences of their decisions.
+Know the consequences of their decisions.

 Therefore, a beneficiary will not be required to receive services or participate in activities that they do not want, even if they are eligible for these services.
-The intent of CCW is to provide community-based services to individuals who would otherwise require care in a nursing facility.
+The intent of CCW is to provide HCBS to individuals who would otherwise require care in a nursing facility.

 Providers must reasonably assure that the beneficiary’s health and welfare needs are met.
 As part of the planning process, methods to comply with these assurances may be negotiated to suit the beneficiary’s needs.

 Quality of Care